Customer Training: Definition, Benefits, and Best Practices

 • Break complex topics down into bite-sized chunks to make them easier for customers to digest.
 This is also known as microlearning and is an excellent strategy for avoiding cognitive overload.
 Plus, it’s much easier to update and reuse microlearning modules.

-• Offer just-in-time training that gives customers access to essential training resources at the point of need.
+• Offer just-in-time training that gives customers access to essential training materials at the point of need.
 A great example is providing step-by-step guides that customers can access quickly from a learning management system (LMS) mobile app.

 • Set clear success metrics and use LMS analytics and reporting to track the effectiveness of the training program.
 Valuable metrics to monitor include completion rates, assessment scores, and time spent on each training module.